remorhaz/php-unilex/examples/src/Brainfuck/README.md

 * Production list.
 * Some additional data: "root", "start" and "end of input" symbols.
 ## Lexer
 Lexer converts raw input stream into stream of tokens.
 Interpreter utilizes `Remorhaz\UniLex\TokenReader` class for that purpose.
 To recognize Brainfuck tokens we need to build a matcher.
-Matcher configuration is defined in `Grammar/TokenMatcherConfig.php`, and matcher itself can be generated with Phing using this command:
+Matcher specification is defined in `spec/Brainfuck/LexerSpec.php`, and matcher itself can be generated with Phing using this command:
 ```
 vendor/bin/phing example-brainfuck-matcher
 ```